odfalik/dataset-search/README.md

 ## Usage

-To start the FastAPI server locally, copy the `.env.example` file to `.env` and fill in the required environment variables.
+1. To start the FastAPI server locally, copy the `.env.example` file to `.env` and fill in the required environment variables.

+2. Set up your Pinecone index with 8191 dimensions.

-And then simply run:
+3. And then simply run:

 ```sh
 just serve